 Virtual Private Gateway

-A VPC is a virtual data center which is a logically isolated section of AWS that can span availability zones.
-VPC’s are made of Internet Gateways/Virtual Private Gateways, route tables, network access control lists, subnets, and security groups.
+A VPC is a virtual data centre which is a logically isolated section of AWS that can span availability zones.
+VPC’s are made of Internet Gateways, Virtual Private Gateways, route tables, network access control lists, subnets, and security groups.

-AWS WAF protects web applications from attacks, like specific user-agents, bad bots, or content scrapers, by filtering traffic based on rules that you create.
+AWS WAF protects web applications from attacks by filtering traffic based on rules that you create.

-AWS WAF can be deployed on Amazon CloudFront, protecting your resources and content at the Edge locations.
-And the Application Load Balancer (ALB), to protect Internet-facing as well as internal load balancers.
+AWS WAF can be deployed on Amazon CloudFront, protecting resources and content at the Edge locations.

-You can use x.509 certificates in AWS Certificate Manager to identify users, computers, applications, services, servers, and other devices internally.
+You can use x.509 certificates in AWS Certificate Manager to identify users, computers, applications and other devices internally.

 OK, I cheated here, but this is a really interesting post that puts it all together: AWS Explained by Operating a Brewery